Liard Highway Route

 Once the summer ends in mid-August the temperatures get cooler quickly and snow can come any time.
 Northwest Territories long winter season begins in October and lasts until May.
 To see the Northern Lights, you have to go there in winter during the near-constant winter darkness.

 Arriving from southern British Columbia I camped at Triple G Hideaway in Fort Nelson for a night.
 This private campground is conveniently located opposite the Visitor Information Centre and offers all modern camping facilities plus a restaurant as well as washing machines and dryers.

 If you’re sleeping in an SUV or tent, you most probably will be perched between large RV rigs.
 Another option is to find a camping spot along the river beach where locals seem to spend their time.

 It’s free camping and a superb location if you have a travel partner.
-By myself, I didn’t feel comfortable to put up camp for the night.
-Inquire at the Visitor Centre how to get there.
+I didn’t feel comfortable putting up camp for the night.
+Inquire at the Visitor Centre about how to get there.

 Scenic Highway 77 begins 28 km north of Fort Nelson on the Alaska Highway.
 The section of the Liard Trail (Hwy 77) runs 138 km to the British Columbia and the Northwest Territories borders where it enters the Dehcho region.

 Fort Nelson to Beaver Lake Recreation Site

 From Fort Nelson, drive north on the Alaska Highway (approx 15 minutes), to Highway 77, turn right at the Beaver Lake Recreation Site Highway sign, continue north on Highway 77 to the 10 km marker and turn right at the Beaver Lake Recreation Site sign.
 The site is approx 200 meters off the highway.